uviclibraries/genai-notebooklm/2-nblm-summarization.md

    - In the chat area type: ```Summarize the meeting transcript into a summary in bullet point form.```
      - How do the meeting notes look?
 Do they look like an accurate summary of the meeting?
    - Maybe you want more details, so type this in the chat: ```Give me more details.```

-## Create Action Items for Each Individual in the Meeting
+5. Lastly let's generate a list of action items to be completed by individuals as well as unassigned action items:
-1. Prompt for action items to be completed by individuals and unassigned action items...
+   - Type in the chat area: ```Create a detailed bullet point action item list  of action items to be completed by individuals as well as unassigned action items.```
+   - How do the actions items look for completeness?
+   - Any miss assigned action items?

+> NOTE: Always ask someone who attended the meeting (and was paying attention) to double-check the meeting notes and action items.

 ## Translated Summaries & Action Items
 1. Click on the **Notebook Guide** button on the bottom right of the window.
 You should now see the notebook guide window.